(256) James Marsh and the responsibility of doing your own thing

 The next day I (re)e mailed Byron Jacobs requesting he send me a diagram of a chess position.
 He did, also asking if I had given up with the Internet Chess Club, presumably because he often frequented it and I, who had been apt to hang out there, now rarely did.

-I replied, sullenly and quite untruthfully, that I had given up on life.
+I replied, sullenly (and also quite untruthfully!) that I had given up on life.
 He responded that if a man had become fed up with the ICC then he had probably found something better to do.
-I sent back again (quite untruly!) that I had given up on life.
+I sent back again (and still quite untruthfully!) that I had given up on life.

 I noted that the director of this 2008 Best Documentary Oscar winner was 46 year old Cornishman, James Marsh.
 His name had never registered with me before.